Aaron-Bopp/TIM/40_Evergreens/Curate source notes and definitions in your second brain to avoid junk text.md

 sr-interval: 7
 sr-ease: 210
 ---

 #### [[Curate source notes and definitions in your second brain to avoid junk text]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-This is an intergral part of [[Your second brain should be frictionless access to a curated base of knowledge]].
+There is a difference between idly grabbing every article you read the headline of and absorbing relevant qoutes into you [[second brain]].
+There is a difference from creating friction for yourself with unfamiliar information that was copied and pasted from wikipedia and using term notes to reduce friction.
+There is a difference in creating empty notes just for the graph and using note stubs to find spontaneous connections.

-I believe the difference lies in curating the information in your vault and controlling the way you can access that information.
-For me this process looks this this:
+I believe the difference lies in curating the information in your vault and controlling the way you can access that information, and this is an intergral part of [[Your second brain should be frictionless access to a curated base of knowledge]].

+For me, this process looks like this:
 1. Import highlights that are relevant to my learning from what I read so that they are accessible through [[Obsidian (software)|]] search and I can return to the primary source easily.
 	- This can be tedious on it's own.
 Use tools like that can do this automatically, e.g [[Readwise]]
 2. Add definitions to term and topic notes so that they can be easily accessed with page preview.